 Wildlife Value:

-Dune willow is a larval host for 328 species of lepidoptera, including the camouflaged looper, locust underwing, and apple sphinx moths (pictured here in that order).
+Dune willow is a larval host for 328 species of Lepidoptera, including the camouflaged looper moth that incorporates parts of the plant it's feeding on into its disguise in order to escape predation.
 Willows are among the earliest blooming plants in spring when our native pollinators are emerging from their overwintering sites.

 Medicinal, Edible, and Other Uses: